Every Sunday at 11 a.m.

 Every week we gather on-campus at 11 a.m. as a church community to hear from God’s word, to sing praises of God’s goodness and our need for God in a broken world, and to pray together.
 Our services follow two formats: Morning Prayer and Worship or Worship with Communion.
 We usually have coffee and donuts/pastries available for breakfast.
 Check out our page about our worship services for more information.

 How often do we actually take time to explore life's most important questions: those of meaning, faith and purpose?
 Alpha is a safe place to do just that in an environment in which every opinion is valued.
 Plus, you'll get FREE DINNER!
-Usually held in the spring semesters on campus, check our calendar for more information about when the next Alpha session is.
-Spring 2018 Alpha will be held on most Saturdays at 7 p.m. in the Johnson Center Room 239H.
+Usually held on campus, check our calendar for more information about the next Alpha session.
+For Fall 2018, we have Alpha hosted on campus, Thursdays at 7:30pm in Southside Dining Hall.
 No RSVP needed, but if you want to ask questions, email our lead pastor.

 Explore Life's Meaning